 Other cases of people being charged over $100,000 to recover from a rattlesnake bite are somewhat common.
 Unfortunately, not all of those costs are covered by the hospital or insurance.

-7. A Rattlesnake’s Rattle Grows Every Time it Molts
+7. A Rattlesnake’s Rattle Grows Every Time it Sheds

 The rattles on a rattlesnake are made of keratin.
-Every time the rattlesnake molts, it grows another section of its rattle.
+Every time the rattlesnake sheds, it grows another section of its rattle.
 The longer the rattle you see on a rattlesnake, the longer it’s been alive!
-However, some rattles do break off over time, so you can’t count the rattles as an accurate method of telling the age of the snake.
+However, rattles are brittle and often break off, so you can’t count the rattles as an accurate method of telling the age of the snake.

 Although some sensationalists have said rattlesnakes are evolving to be quieter and deadlier with no rattles, no solid evidence of that has been seen.